No two moves are the same, so we create a tailor-made removals packages to make your move as smooth as possible.

 If you’re looking for something a bit different for your new home then Casa Fina is an Aladdin’s cave of wonders, stunning design and tasteful treasures.

-Synonymous with style and comfort, Southons is part of the Salisbury landscape and a veritable institution offering furnishings for every room.
+Synonymous with style and comfort, Southons is part of the local landscape and a veritable institution offering furnishings for every room.

 Once named “the best place to live in the UK” by no less than the Sunday Times, Salisbury, dubbed ‘Smallsbury’ by locals in tribute in an affectionate swipe at the small town feel of this gem of a city.
-The moment you approach and see the famous spire you get the feeling you are in a warm and welcoming place quite unlike a conventional city.
+The moment you approach and see the famous spire you get the feeling you are in a warm and welcoming place.

-Salisbury is of course, home to one of only four copies of the Magna Carta in the world.
+It’s home to one of only four copies of the Magna Carta in the world.
 The historic document is displayed at the cathedral, which draws millions of visitors from all over the world each year.
-This, and the ancient monument of Stonehenge a few miles from the city, ensures the city’s economy thrives.
+This, and the ancient monument of Stonehenge a few miles away, ensures the city’s economy thrives.

-There are many lovely areas to settle in around Salisbury, with the old city among the most prized and homes within the old city walls come up for sale so rarely for those looking to move to Salisbury.
-The Close, which is surrounded by the 14th century city wall built from the stones of the first cathedral of Old Sarum, has to be one of the most sought-after addresses in the UK.
+The Close, surrounded by the 14th century city wall built from the stones of the first cathedral of Old Sarum, has to be one of the most sought-after addresses in the UK.
 Further out of the city there are lovely communities to look at.
 Laverstock, Netherhampton, Britford, Downton, Alderbury, Odstock and the neighbouring town of Wilton are all within a short drive of the city and offer the chance to live surrounded by lovely countryside while feeling part of the bustle of a city.
 Towards Stonehenge, Amesbury is a growing community supported by plenty of industry and infrastructure.

-In the centre of Salisbury, there is an outdoor shopping centre called Old George Mall, which offers clothes shops, restaurants, cafes, a cinema and other outlets.
+In the centre, there’s an outdoor shopping centre called Old George Mall, which offers clothes shops, restaurants, cafes, a cinema and other outlets.

 The highlight of the city’s commerce is the weekly market pulling in artisan producers, butchers, fishmongers as well as a great selection of more every day items and essentials.